 The development of Gallery One and ArtLens represents a true and equal collaboration among the curatorial, information management and technology services, education and interpretation, and design departments at the Cleveland Museum of Art.
-The development process was guided by CMA's chief curator and deputy director, Griff Mann-an atypical and noteworthy approach among museums in the design of interactive technology spaces.
+An atypical and noteworthy approach among museums in the design of interactive technology spaces, the development process was guided by the CMA's former chief curator and deputy director C. Griffith Mann.
 Museum educators were instrumental in curating the space and its related experiences, and IMTS staff worked closely with internal and external partners on both concept and interactive design.
 This collaborative organizational structure is groundbreaking, not just within the museum community, but within user-interface design in general.
 It elevated each department's contribution, resulting in an unparalleled interactive experience, with technology and software that has never been used before in any venue, content interpreted in fun and approachable ways, and unprecedented design of an interactive gallery space that integrates technology into an art gallery setting.

 The Project team was led by the following at Cleveland Museum of Art: Jane Alexander, Director of Information Management and Technology Services (Technology/Project Manager), Caroline Goeser, Director of Education and Interpretation (Curator/Interpretation) and Jeffrey Strean, Director of Design and Architecture (Design Oversight).

 In the Department of Education and Interpretation, Gallery One content was developed by Seema Rao, Patty Edmonson, and Hajnal Eppley.
 ArtLens content was developed by Jennifer Foley, Lori Wienke, and Bethany Corriveau.